Auto Mechanic Workers Compensation Lawyer

-Automotive service technicians (mechanics) work on cars and trucks to ensure they are operating efficiently.
+Automotive service technicians (auto mechanics) work on cars and trucks to ensure they are operating efficiently.
 Their duties include diagnosing, repairing, adjusting, and overhauling engines, batteries, spark plugs, and other components that make the vehicle run.

 Other serious concerns when working on vehicles include being struck by objects, injuries associated with lifting heavy objects, fire, and respiratory problems due to a lack of sufficient ventilation.

-- Eye Damage – Auto mechanics routinely use heavy, powerful equipment, especially in auto body shops to perform metalwork and engine rebuilds.
-The machinery often runs at high-speed where components and tiny metal shavings can easily become airborne.
+- Eye Damage – Auto mechanics and service technicians routinely use heavy, powerful equipment, especially in auto body shops, to perform metalwork and engine rebuilds.
+The machinery often runs at high speed, where components and tiny metal shavings can easily become airborne.
 The mechanic must wear eye protection to reduce the potential risk of suffering a life-altering injury.

 - Joint and Knee Injuries – Lifting heavy objects, standing for extended periods of time, and working in odd postures for minutes or hours at a time can cause significant knee and joint injuries.
 Typically, the worker is unaware of bone and joint damage until much later in life.

 - Chemical Inhalation – There are life-threatening chemicals in nearly every type of automotive repair shop.
-These chemicals are found in various liquids including anti-freeze, brake fluid, paint, and others.
-The toxic fumes and dangerous liquids can damage the eyes, burn the skin, and irritate the lung.
+These chemicals are found in various liquids, including anti-freeze, brake fluid, paint, and others.
+Any exposure to toxic fumes and dangerous liquids could lead to eye injuries, burn the skin, and irritate the lungs.
 Also, many auto mechanics are surrounded by carbon monoxide fumes while the vehicle is running during testing.

-- Loss of Hearing – The mechanized equipment used in many auto repair shops create sounds at a level of 90 dB or higher.
-Without ear protection, the mechanic can experience detectable hearing loss after just a few years of working in a loud shop.
+- Loss of Hearing – The mechanized equipment used in many auto repair shops creates sounds at a level of 90 dB or higher.
+The mechanic can experience detectable hearing loss without ear protection after just a few years of working in a loud shop.

 - Falling Objects – Equipment, materials, or car parts can injure the auto shop worker when the object is lifted in the place.
 The mechanic should never allow any visitor or vehicle owner into the work area to avoid the potential of a non-employee being injured by falling objects or components to maximize a safe environment.

-- Physical Strains – Throughout a typical workday, mechanics will lift and install heavy equipment, car parts, and components.
+- Physical Strains – Mechanics will lift and install heavy equipment, car parts, and components throughout a typical workday.
 To perform their duties, the mechanic must bend over, kneel, lie on their back, or perform other physical activity that places stress and strain on their back, shoulders, muscles, hips, legs, and neck.
 While the physical demands are easy to adapt to in the early years, the effects of subsequent strains on the mechanic's body can take a toll in later years.

-- Safety Concerns – Nearly every auto shop is an unsafe environment where even a simple error could claim the life of the mechanic or someone else.
-Mechanics use dangerous tools when working that can easily cause deep lacerations, cuts, scrapes, abrasions, or broken fingers and toes.
-Mechanics are often exposed to the burning effects of battery acid or work around liquids including hydraulic fluid, coolant, and hot oil.
+- Safety Concerns – Nearly every automotive shop is an unsafe environment where even a simple error could claim the life of the mechanic or someone else.
+When working, mechanics use dangerous tools that can easily cause deep lacerations, cuts, scrapes, abrasions, or broken fingers and toes.
+Mechanics are often exposed to the burning effects of battery acid or work near liquids, including hydraulic fluid, coolant, and hot oil.
 An improperly wired electrical circuit can kill the mechanic by electrocution.

-- Exposure to Asbestos – Many auto parts are still manufactured asbestos fibers and material even though the material has long been linked to deadly mesothelioma and other respiratory cancers.
-The deadly fibers are found in brake linings, clutches, and other components that must resist heat.
-A long-term exposure without respiratory protection can lead to the inhalation of asbestos fibers that over time could cause serious breathing problems.
+- Exposure to Asbestos – Many auto parts are still manufactured with asbestos fibers and material, even though the material has long been linked to deadly mesothelioma and other respiratory cancers.
+The deadly fibers are found in brake linings, clutches, and other components that resist heat.
 Other serious materials that cause similar problems include:

-- Antiknock Agents – Mechanics often use anti-knock agents to improve the vehicle’s fuel efficiency and ensure that the engine is running smoother than normal.
-However, anti-knock agents are formulated with MMT (methylpentadienyl manganese tricarbonyl) that is known to be harmful to human health and cause nausea, dizziness, headaches, shortness of breath, and eye irritations.
-Extended use can result in kidney and liver malfunctions.
+- Antiknock Agents – Mechanics often use anti-knock agents to improve the vehicle’s fuel efficiency and ensure that the engine runs smoother than normal.
+However, anti-knock agents are formulated with MMT (methylpentadienyl manganese tricarbonyl), which is known to be harmful to human health.

 - Manganese – Welders and auto mechanics are known to develop health issues involving the central nervous system when the toxic substance is inhaled into the lungs and makes its way to the bloodstream.

 - Exposure to Fumes and Lead Dust – Exposure to harmful chemicals could produce chronic poisoning when working with lubricants, paints, radiators, batteries, and welding equipment.
+Even minimal exposure can lead to neurological damage and life-threatening lung problems.
 Medical science has yet to create a cure for lead poisoning when the body absorbs the metal through the skin or inhalation.
-Even minimal exposure can lead to neurological damage and life-threatening lung problems.
-Mechanics exposed to lead poisoning could experience nausea, muscle pain, loss of appetite, diarrhea, abdominal discomfort, constipation, or depression.

 Who is Likely Responsible?